COG-GTM/DHS-CISA-XFD/playwright/README.md

 ## Playwright configuration for Crossfeed

-Since Playwright is intended to run in 3 different modes `[localhost, local Docker, Github Actions/AWS]`, a configuration tool at `utils/env.ts` is created to help set default URLs and headless mode options.
+Since Playwright is intended to run in 3 different modes `[localhost, local Docker, GitHub Actions/AWS]`, a configuration tool at `utils/env.ts` is created to help set default URLs and headless mode options.

  Environment variables pertinent to Playwright are located in `xfd/playwright/.env` and are prefixed with `PW_*`.
 A blank dummy file is included in the repository to satisfy linters and checkers.
 This file can be used to set variables for running Playwright in localhost or Docker, but do not check in that file.
 It is excluded by .gitignore, but be careful when checking in code.